 There are residency requirements such as the debtor must have lived in the state for at least three years and four months.
 A Texan that has a driver’s license will be able to protect the equity in their motor vehicle.
 They are only allowed to protect one vehicle.
 A debtor can protect $30,000 of personal property or $60,000 for a family.
 These exemptions are very generous in comparison to other states or to the federal exemptions.
 Individuals that file chapter 7 bankruptcy, will be permitted to keep many of their personal assets when their bankruptcy is discharged.

 If you are drowning in financial debt, chapter 7 or chapter 13 bankruptcy will give you the relief you need.
 Bankruptcy is an affordable solution that will protect your home, car, and assets while eliminating unwanted debt.
-Please visit Davidskohmattorney.com, and find out more about how bankruptcy can work for you.
+Please Visit the website, and find out more about how bankruptcy can work for you.